uunniiblog/visual-novel-wiki/docs/all-platforms/wolf-rpg-editor.md

 ### Known issues

 - Some games might need to have their settings tweaked with "Config.exe" to even start.
-- Use `iconv` and `unzip` commands to fix files with encoding issues in their name or content as it causes issues ing-game.
+- Use `iconv` and `unzip` commands to fix files with encoding issues in their name or content as they can crash the game.
 - Some Wine versions might require to [disable "xaudio2_8.dll"](https://github.com/iXit/Mesa-3D/issues/65#issuecomment-163955999) using `winecfg` to run a game.

 ## Game translations